-Addressing Mental Health in the Animation Industry: Causes and Solutions
+Why is Mental Health in the Animation Industry an Issue?

 The topic of mental health and work-life balance in the animation industry is nowhere near new.
-Yet, in spite of the concept’s age, this positive work environment is still heavily stigmatised.
+Yet, despite the concept’s age, the practice of a positive work environment, like work boundaries and mental health awareness, is still heavily stigmatised.

-In a study about Occupational Stress in the Animation Industry by Pisapati, it was found that team members tended to experience “various mental health problems like Anxiety, Insomnia, Depression, Psycho-Somatic Disorders etc.”
+In a study about Occupational Stress in the Animation Industry by Pisapati, it was found that team members tended to experience “various mental health problems” stemming from their animation work.
+They find that employees' stress and mental health are compromised and need professional help to improve their condition.

-What are the factors that influence the mental states of animators—and from both individual and industrial points of view, what are the steps to be taken against this?
+In this article, we cover the factors that influence the mental state of animators, and from both individual and industrial points of view, the steps to be taken to improve the stigma of creative mental health.

 Crunch Culture